Visiting Chobe National Park, Botswana

 As with most countries when travelling you are required to hold a valid passport with at least 6 months remaining before expiry when you land.
 If you are planning to arrive in, depart from, or visit Zimbabwe or Zambia while here then remember that those countries will have different visa restrictions.

-Health Requirements to plan for
+Health Requirements to plan during your Chobe National Park visit

 The main cause for concern for many when travelling to Botswana is the risk of malaria and the uncertainty of whether a yellow fever vaccination is necessary, as with other countries including Tanzania.
 Chobe National Park is certainly in a malaria zone but this is an illness that can be easily planned for before you travel.
 Be sure to consult your doctor pre-trip and ask for the required malaria medication.
 You should also take extra measures to protect yourself while on holiday, by using plenty of insect repellent and cover up with trousers and a long sleeve shirt as the evening sets in.